 Balance Environmental Studies with Green Business Practices

-Put your passion for protecting the environment on a sound green business foundation as you prepare for a career in the new green economy.
-Explore and learn on our unique coastal campus, situated on 540 acres, including coastline, riverbanks, woodlands, wetlands, dunes, and vernal pools.
-Through highly collaborative and interdisciplinary study, you’ll discover how to combine and balance environmental studies, ecological economics, social, and financial concepts as we work together to create a more sustainable world.
+Put your passion for protecting the environment on a sound, green-business foundation as you prepare for a career in the new green economy.
+Explore and learn on our unique coastal campus, spanning 540 acres and featuring coastline, riverbanks, woodlands, wetlands, dunes, and vernal pools.
+Through collaborative, interdisciplinary study, you’ll learn to integrate environmental studies, ecological economics, social, and financial concepts to create a more sustainable world.

-Why UNE for Your Bachelor of Science Degree in Sustainability and Business
+Why UNE for Your B.S. in Sustainability and Business

 • Green Learning Community for first-year students